Stacking the founder chips in your favour

 Here's some thoughts on a recent podcast and how you could apply them

-Essentially the episode was talking about if you wanted to gauge how successful a product might be you need to look at 11 of your attributes regarding the product.
-Basically put it might not matter if your domain knowledge isn't great so long as you were doing well in the other areas.
+The episode was talking about if you wanted to gauge how successful a product might be; look at 11 of your attributes regarding the product.
+It might not matter if your domain knowledge isn’t great so long as you were doing well in the other areas.

 It really highlighted for me the point that things like this aren’t binary, they have a tonne of variables and grey areas to consider.